Tsmorz/Growbotics/README.md

 | [Tap set screw]()     | 8       | machine shop      |

 ## Assembly
-The following instructions detail the logical assembly to build your robot.\
+The following instructions detail the logical assembly to build your robot.
-1. \
+1. These
-2. \
+2. are
-3. \
+3. the
-4. \
+4. necessary
-5.
+5. steps

 ## Installation
 Use the following commands to install the software on your Jetson Nano.